| home | catalogue | history | references | appendix |

 Dave reports:

-from an elderly resident of Belrieve, Tasmania circa 1997.
+purchased from an elderly resident of Belrieve, Tasmania circa

 The hole in the

-use for drying and to decrease the possibility of the timber warping.
+a wall after use for drying and to decrease the possibility of

-the board new and had several black and white photographs illustrating
+purchased the board new and had several black and white

 Between 1848-1894, they built Spy (a cargo schooner), Nellie (a cargo ketch) and a number of whaleboats.

-the Register of Australian and New Zealand Vessels by Mori Flapan
+from the Register of Australian and New Zealand Vessels by

 http://www.boatregister.net/TasmanianBuilders.htm